-- Ongoing access to computer technology – All Acacia University courses are presented online so each applicant must have computer and internet access to participate.
+Ongoing access to computer technology – All Acacia University courses are presented online so each applicant must have a computer and internet access to participate.

 - Given a scenario, recommend supervisory practises based on leadership standards, leadership theories, and critical success factors